Louny: Economy

 The town lies on a railway junction and a factory for overhauling railway engines and rolling stock, later known as Heavy Machinery Services, was established in 1873.
 It was a major employer and contributed to the town's expansion during the early 20th century.
 The company was the town's largest employer until 2014, when it went bankrupt.
 Since 2019, the industrial complex is rented to the DAKO-CZ company, which is a brake system manufacturer for rolling stock.

 Other industries include a brewery (from the hops which are grown in the region) and a factory making porcelain electrical insulators for power cables.
 The largest employer with headquarters in Louny is Fujikoki Czech company, producer of thermostatic expansion valves used in car air conditioners.

 Transport

-Several railway lines run through Louny: Most–Rakovník, Česká Lípa – Postoloprty and Louny – Kralupy nad Vltavou.
-The town is served by three train stations.
+Several railway lines run through Louny: Most–Rakovník, Česká Lípa–Postoloprty and Louny–Kralupy nad Vltavou.
+The town is served by three train stations: Louny, Louny střed and Louny město.